MANOIR DU BATTUT

 The area has local markets at: Argentat, Brive, Bretenoux, Carennac, Meyssac, Beaulieu, Martel, Les Quatre routes, Cahors, Curemonte, Vayrac, Turenne, St Cere, and Gramat.
 We can provide an information sheet showing the days that the markets are open.

-Cycling, Walking, Tennis, Horse Riding, Fishing, Golf, Swimming, Wine tasting
+Cycling, Walking, Wild Swimming, Golf, Horse Riding, Fishing, Tennis, Wine tasting

 Tours can be arranged to local vineyards by arrangement with the local vignerons